Resource Management Volunteer Opportunites

 Natural Resource Management and Protection

-of hardwood forest and meadows on the banks of the scenic Potomac River
+acres of hardwood forest and meadows on the banks of the scenic

-in the northern section of Fairfax County.
-Over two miles of river
+Potomac River in the northern section of Fairfax County.
+Over two

-frontage offer glimpses of waterfowl, songbirds and abundant spring
+miles of river frontage offer glimpses of waterfowl, songbirds and

 In addition to the satisfaction that comes from volunteering, our volunteers also enjoy special events, field trips, and award programs.
 As an added benefit, all Riverbend Park volunteers receive the quarterly newsletter, Riverbend Naturalist.
 Are you a teen?
 Many of our volunteers are teens who spend their time assisting with programs, projects and animal care.
 Get Involved!
 Volunteers are recruited and trained year round.